DeustoDatacom/BDAP/datavis.md

 ::: notes

+This chart would be an example of "not designing" or using the usual ways of doing dataviz.
+However this is actually a remake of this original chart:

-Very strong message.
+Carries a very strong message.
 Red, bars point down, looks like blood.
 Very evocative, emphasized by the title.

+There is deliberate choice in:

-Rotation: There's still a peak, but the decline is more apparent
+- Rotation: There's still a peak, but the decline is more apparent

-Title: To match the main takeaway of the graph
+- Title: To match the main takeaway of the graph

-Color: not like blood anymore
+- Color: not like blood anymore

-"Situation in Iraq is improving" --> Completely different message!
+- "Situation in Iraq is improving" --> Completely different message!

 Neither of those charts is lying.
 The opinionated nature of charts should be acknowledged and embraced.